valboz/VBBinaryLensing/docs/BinaryLenses.md

 delete Mycurves; // Do not forget to free your memory!
 ```

-Critical curves and caustics are calculated through the resolution of a fourth order complex polynomial (see [reviews](reviews.md)) by the S.
+Critical curves and caustics are calculated through the resolution of a fourth order complex polynomial (see [reviews](reviews.md)) by the [Skowron & Gould algorithm](http://www.astrouw.edu.pl/~jskowron/cmplx_roots_sg/).

+The number of points calculated for the critical curves is controlled by ```VBBL.NPcrit```, which can be changed by the user according to the desired sampling.
+The default value is 200.

 [Go to: **Limb Darkening**](LimbDarkening.md)